 Engineered from first principles

-We've built Unifize from the ground up to solve the communication problems that we ourselves faced while running manufacturing companies around the world.
+We've built Unifize from the ground up to solve some of the problems that we ourselves faced while running manufacturing and supply chain companies around the world.

 Why we're here

-Prior to starting Unifize, our co-founding team spent several decades running various manufacturing and engineering businesses around the world, including in the US, China, South Korea, and India.
+Prior to starting Unifize, our co-founding team spent several decades running various manufacturing, engineering and supply chain businesses around the world, including in the US, China, South Korea, and India.

 Based on this experience, we believe that software technologists have failed to address the needs of organizations that manage complex repeatable processes, and that the absence of usable software tools is the result of poor insights rather than any lack of ability or need for such companies to adopt good solutions.

 We also believe that communication is the root cause of a significant proportion of problems faced in these industries, and that these problems are often made worse by traditional ERP, PLM, CRM and other systems.

 Our mission at Unifize is therefore to help bring manufacturing, engineering and supply chain out of the software dark ages by building a communication platform that first enables users to do their work more easily before it is used as a management or reporting tool.

 We refer to this as enable, then manage.